Arnold Demain: Career

 In early 1954, Demain moved to Danville, Pennsylvania, where he worked as a research microbiologist for Merck Sharp & Dohme, studying the synthesis of penicillin.
 His work helped identify the amino acids that form the nucleus of penicillin, established the mechanisms that enable primary metabolites and carbon sources to regulate secondary metabolite synthesis, and demonstrated that penicillin was the product of synthesis and inactivation during fermentation.
-In late 1955, Demain moved on to Merck's penicillin research laboratories in Rahway, New Jersey, where he worked on fermentation microbiology, â-lactam antibiotics, flavor nucleotides, and microbial nutrition.
+In late 1955, Demain moved on to Merck's penicillin research laboratories in Rahway, New Jersey, where he worked on fermentation microbiology, beta-lactam antibiotics, flavor nucleotides, and microbial nutrition.

 In 1964 when he was asked to form a new department at Merck that would involve the improvement of product biosynthesis in microbial strains.
 Demain named it the Department of Fermentation Microbiology Demain "directed research and development on processes for monosodium glutamate, vitamin B12, streptomycin, riboflavin, cephamycin, fosfomycin, and interferon inducers," and "elucidated the mechanism by which the biosynthesis of cephalosporin in Cephalsporium acremonium was stimulated by the presence of methionine – a new mechanism which had not been reported before."
 The team managed to boost production yields of vitamin B12.
 The work done under Demain's direction in Rahway has been described in Microbiology Australia as "remarkable" in its "level of innovation," in that it identified "novel biochemical pathways" that improved "natural levels of production" several thousandfold.

-In 1968, Demain was invited by Nevin Scrimshaw, head of the Department of Nutrition and Food Science at the Massachusetts Institute of Technology, to become a full professor at that university.
+In 1968, Demain was invited by Nevin Scrimshaw to become a full professor at Massachusetts Institute of Technology.
 The next year Demain became Professor of Industrial Microbiology in Scrimshaw's department at MIT and set up a fermentation microbiology laboratory there.
 Demain stayed at MIT for the next 32 years.
 In 1970, Demain went to Prague to present the closing Plenary Session address at the first Genetics of Industrial Microorganisms Symposium.
 He spoke on the "marriage of genetics and industrial microbiology."